raison00/Design-Resources/README.md

 * [5 things to be mindful of when you design filters](https://uxdesign.cc/5-things-to-be-mindful-of-when-you-design-filters-fc1ca83e157c): Search filter design considerations
 * [Myth: Search will solve a website’s navigation problems](https://uxmyths.com/post/717755413/myth-search-will-solve-a-websites-navigation-problems): People are better at recognizing things than recalling them from memory.
 It’s much easier and faster to click on a link than to enter a search term.
 * [How To Improve Advanced Search UX](https://uxdworld.com/2018/07/15/how-to-improve-advanced-search-ux/#more-651): Advanced search is a way to find something from a large list of items by specifying a criteria including multiple parameters.
+* [Designing for Faceted Search](https://articles.uie.com/faceted_search/): Faceted search, or guided navigation, has become the de facto standard and has become so ubiquitous that users are not only getting used to it, they are coming to expect it.
+* [Producing Great Search Results: Harder than It Looks, Part 1 ](https://articles.uie.com/search_results/): There is no way, as far as we know, that you can produce a great search results page without spending the time and effort to build it.

 ## Images